Why Is E-Commerce So Important?

 Search Engine Results If your site is optimized properly, you can reach a slew of new customers via their search queries on engines like Google and Bing.
 The more optimized your site is, the higher up in the results it will display and the more new customers you can attract.

 Social Sharing If customers are happy with your products, social sharing makes it easy for them to share their satisfaction with friends and family.
-This functions in the same way as word-of-mouth does for physical stores, but with the internet, consumers can provide a direct link to the product on your site.
+This functions in the same way as word-of-mouth does for physical stores, but with the internet and social media, consumers can provide a direct link to the product on your site.
 Now other consumers know exactly which product their friend loves and exactly where to find it, no fuss.

 No Geographical Limitations

 Similar to it’s ability to attract new customers, e-commerce theoretically allows you to sell to customers without geographical limitations.
 Now this, of course, depends on how far you’re willing to ship a product, but the opportunity is there.

 Unlike a physical store, the internet, and therefore your e-commerce store, is open 24 hours a day, seven days per week.
-This makes your store and it’s products more accessible to consumers.
+This makes your online store and its products more accessible to consumers.
 E-commerce can also be accessed anywhere with internet capabilities.
 Consumers no longer have to spend time and money traveling to your location.

-The power of customer analytics can help you refine everything from the products you offer to the way you market those products.
-You might be able to gather some customer information in a physical store, but it would be labor intensive and potentially inaccurate.
-With e-commerce all you need to do is drop a piece of code into your HTML markup and the rest happens automatically.
+The power of customer analytics can help you refine everything from the products you offer to the marketing strategy you use for those products.
+You might be able to gather some customer information in a physical store, but it would be labor-intensive and potentially inaccurate.
+With e-commerce, all you need to do is drop a piece of code into your HTML markup and the rest happens automatically.
 Here are some examples of the type of information customer analytics could provide:

 - Demographic Data